Alpha roll: History

 The alpha roll was first popularized by the Monks of New Skete, in the 1978 book How To Be Your Dog's Best Friend.
 However, in the 2002 second edition of the book, the monks recanted and strongly discouraged the technique, describing it as "too risky and demanding for the average dog owner."
 Although the 1978 book is widely regarded as a classic in dog training literature and highly recommended for people trying to better understand their dog, the alpha roll is now highly controversial among animal behaviorists because the theory of canine dominance has since been disproved.
 In the original context, the alpha roll was meant to be used only in the most serious cases.

-The theory behind the alpha roll is based on a research study of captive wolves kept in an area too small for their numbers and composed of members that would not be found together in a wild pack.
+The theory behind the alpha roll is based on a 1947 research study which looked at the behavior of captive wolves.
+The wolves were kept in an area too small for their numbers and composed of members that would not be found together in a wild pack.
 These conditions resulted in increased numbers of conflicts that scientists today know are not typical of wolves living in the wild.
 Behaviors seen in wolves (specifically the alpha roll) living in atypical social groups and crowded conditions do not translate to domestic dog training, especially because using the technique can be harmful to both the handler and the dog.